 Cynthia Hernandez, Assistant Vice President for Student Affairs - Texas A&M University

-Tricia Kennedy, Assistant Director for Peer Leadership - University of South Carolina
+Tricia Kennedy, Program Coordinator for Peer Leadership and Administration - University of South Carolina

 Kirsten Kennedy, Executive Director of University Housing - University of South Carolina